Buddh International Circuit

 No doubt influenced by these developments, other categories also stayed away from the circuit, with planned races for the FIA GT World Championship and FIM World Superbikes both failing to materialise.

-This has meant that Buddh International Circuit has probably lost any chance of hosting major international motorsport for good, unless there is a change of heart from the local government.
-It's been a bruising experience for all involved, not least for the Jaypee Group, which has been left with considerable debts and a world-class facility to maintain.
-Despite these difficulties, Jaypee has insisted that it will retain the circuit and has no plans to either close it or sell it off, despite financial losses and sales of other parts of its business.
+All of this background meant that Buddh International Circuit looked likely to have lost any chance of hosting major international motorsport for good, pending a change of heart from the local government.
+It was a bruising experience for all involved, not least for the Jaypee Group, which has been left with considerable debts.
+Despite initially insisting that it would retain the circuit with no plans to either close it or sell it off, the Jaypee Group was eventually forced to hand over ownership to the Yamuna Expressway Industrial Development Authority (YEIDA) when it was unable to meet payment obligations.
+Jaypee does, however, remain responsible for maintaining the facility.

 The latest images from Buddh International Circuit.